guidok91/airflow/README.md

 The credentials for the webserver are admin/admin.

 ## Configuration
-If you need to customize [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) you can edit the `config` section in [values.yaml](k8s/values.yaml).
+If you need to customize the Airflow deployment you can edit [values.yaml](k8s/values.yaml) accordingly.

-Also, environment variables can be added in the `env` section (they will be present in all the pods).
+if you need to tune [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) you can add the corresponding environment variables in the `env` section of `values.yaml`.

-The complete `values.yaml` of the source Helm chart can be seen [here](https://github.com/apache/airflow/blob/main/chart/values.yaml).
+The default `values.yaml` of the source Helm chart can be seen [here](https://github.com/apache/airflow/blob/main/chart/values.yaml).

 ## DAG deployment
 DAGs are deployed via GitSync.